Brute Bonnet Best Moveset

 Protosynthesis is the go-to ability for Brute Bonnet.
 It raises highest stat in harsh sunlight, or if holding Booster Energy.
 It's Brute Bonnet's only ability.

-Brute Bonnet is leaning toward the physical side (base 127 Attack).
+Brute Bonnet is a mixed attacker with base 127 Attack and 79 Sp.
+Atk.
 Tanky enough to absorb a few hits, too.
 Speed tells the real story.
 At base 55 Speed, it won't be moving first often.
 Fits the wallbreaker role.

 Since Scarlet & Violet, Brute Bonnet has been obtainable in 1 games.
 A Generation 9 debut means a shorter history, but Brute Bonnet has appeared steadily across every generation since.